ozekri/MVA/Optimal Transport/Project/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* We want to thank [SAM-PT](https://github.com/SysCV/sam-pt/tree/main) and [CoTracker](https://github.com/facebookresearch/co-tracker) for publicly releasing their code and pretrained models.
+* I want to thank my Professor for this course, Gabriel Peyré.
-* We want to thank our Teacher and Advisor Gül Varol and Guillaume Le Moing

 <p align="right">(<a href="#readme-top">back to top</a>)</p>